die within 1 year of diagnosis

 What is MND (Motor Neurone Disease)?

-There's no cure for MND, but there are treatments to help reduce the impact it has
+There is currently no cure for MND, but treatments and support are available to help reduce its impact on a person's daily life.

 Under the Research pillar the foundation aims to fund priority research projects and work to raise the profile of MND research, as well as contribute to coherent national and international programmes.